From diesel express trains to Shinkansen bullet trains... The history of the "Tsubasa" [Akita and Yamagata Prefectures]

 Changes following the opening of the Tohoku Shinkansen

-between Omiya Station and Morioka Station In November, this marked a major change in the operation of conventional express trains on the Tohoku Main Line, which runs parallel to the Tohoku Shinkansen.
+Consequently, in November, the operating patterns of conventional limited express trains on the Tohoku Main Line, which runs parallel to the Tohoku Shinkansensignificantly alteredwere

-Of course, the Tsubasa was no exception.
+Of course, the "Tsubasa" limited express train was no exception.

 Before the timetable change in November, the Tsubasa operated three round trips a day between Ueno Station and Akita Station